 Plant the bulb to the same depth it was in the pot.
-Add an additional 2-inch layer of organic mulch around the roots.
+Add an additional two-inch layer of organic mulch around the roots.
 Don't pile the mulch against the stem, or it may rot.
 When the original leaves and stem will start to brown, cut the plant down to a healthy, green leaf.
 New growth should soon emerge from the base of the plant.
 Let the plant grow foliage the first year; don't worry about flowering.
-The new growth will turn yellow in the fall and the lily plant can then be cut back to soil level.
-At this point, top dress the soil with bulb fertilizer or blood meal and work it into the surrounding soil, making sure not to disturb the lilies roots.
+The new growth will turn yellow in the fall and the lily plant can then be cut back to the soil level.
+At this point, top-dress the soil with bulb fertilizer or blood meal and work it into the surrounding soil, making sure not to disturb the lilies roots.
 Apply a few more inches of mulch to insulate the plant through the winter.

 In the spring, remove the mulch as the weather warms.
 Begin applying a balanced fertilizer as soon as new growth appears.

 Plan to be patient.
 It may take a couple of years for your plant to build up enough resources to set flower buds.
 Easter Lilies naturally bloom in June/July, so don't look for flowers next Easter.
 If you've come this far successfully, keep your lily well watered the first year as it establishes itself, and then treat it as you would any other lily.

 Planting From Bulbs: This is considerably easier since the Easter lily is handled just like any other lily bulb.
 Choose a location with average, medium moisture, well-drained soil in full sun to part shade.
 L. langiflorum grows best with the upper part of the plant in full sun and the roots in shade.
 Plant the bulbs 4 to 6 inches deep in the fall or very early spring.
 Space the bulbs 12 inches apart.

 Easter lily bulbs need good moisture year-round; do not allow the soil to dry out.
 Easter lilies grow tall, so staking will likely be necessary.
 After the plants bloom, cut them back after the leaves and stems turn yellow.